Back in June, Instagram released a small but very meaningful update with its platform – specifically for Influencer Marketers.

 Probably a mix of both… with roughly a 40% pro-community and 60% on its ad revenue.

-Social Media and Influencer Marketing continues to skyrocket.
+Social Media and Influencer Marketing continue to skyrocket.

 Influencer Marketing is being well on its way.
 Hence, their efforts to normalise it with Paid Partnership.